AscanOfficiel2/CausoBiome/README.md

-# CausoBiome: A Microbiome Causality and Biomarker Discovery framework for Colorectal Cancer
+# CausoBiome: A Microbiome directional inference oriented and Biomarker Discovery framework for Colorectal Cancer

 ## Purpose